Special Collections Instruction: Planning a Class

 To learn more about the instructional services we offer and view sample activities and assignments, please see our guide to Teaching with Special Collections.

-The library's Lecture Hall contains a computer and projector and can accomodate up to about 80 students.
-For smaller groups not requiring media setup, the McIlhenny Room is available.
-To schedule a visit, please contact John Miles, Curator of Books, at email@example.com.
+To schedule a visit, please contact John Miles, Curator of Books, at firstname.lastname@example.org.
 The instruction calendar fills up fast, so we advise you to schedule class visits as early in the semester as possible.
-We prefer a minimum of two weeks' advance notice.
+We prefer a minimum of two weeks of advance notice, but will work our best to accomodate any requests.

 Class instruction space in the McIlhenny Room.